frontity/api-reference/docs-api/frontity-packages/features-packages/README.md

 # Features packages

+Two of the key ideas of Frontity framework is extensibility.
+This means that Frontity projects can adapt to changes.

-The core `frontity` package is the heart of the Frontity framework.
+This idea is the reason behind the existence of Frontity packages.

 This package is in charge of:
 - Managing the CLI